The Daleks’ Master Plan 5-10

 Sue: All these jungles look the same to me.
 And what kind of name is Mira?

 Sue: Maybe Terry had an unhappy love affair with a woman named Myra?
-This really is a shit hole.
+This is a shit hole.

 Sue: Why hasn’t the Doctor got a remote control for his TARDIS?